jarleven/Python/PiGPIO/README.md

 * Download https://downloads.raspberrypi.org/raspbian_latest
 * Download https://www.balena.io/etcher/

 Burn the tar.gz file with Balena Etcher to an SD-Card .
-Put the SD--Card it in the Raspberry Pi and power up the Pi.
+Put the SD-Card it in the Raspberry Pi and power up the Pi.

 Login as pi with password raspbian